koskarium/kon/_pages/about.md

 ---

 Hi there!
 I am pursuing higher education in pure and applied mathematics.
 My research interests are differential geometry, Riemannian geometry, PDEs, statistics, behavioral economics, quantum optics, numerical analysis, computation, and real analysis.
 Previously, I completed an MS in Physics and an MA in Economics from CSU Fullerton.
 My undergrad was in Applied Mathematics, Physics, and Pure Mathematics.
-Currently, I work as an instructor and as a consultant.
+Currently, I work as a scientist and as a consultant.
 In my spare time I enjoy hiking, tennis, snowboarding, surfing, traveling, photography, cooking, and baking.

 # Research
 Currently I am working on the following academic projects